 That all seems pretty great, so where do businesses go wrong with user personas?

 The Brad Pitt Shuffle: How User Personas Save Us

 When we design for everyone, we design for nobody.
-As we craft our copy and our design strategies, we start off lazer focused with targeted, effective messages.
+As we craft our copy and our ux design, we start off laser focused with targeted, effective messages.
 Then, our message becomes less specific, less targeted, less about anyone in particular.

 Here’s how it happens.